Achilles666-ops/GROUP-15-KD34403-MACHINE-LEARNING-/README.md

 ⚙️ Optimize model performance
 📈 Evaluate prediction accuracy

--How to RUN the project in Google Colab-

-STEP 1:
-Download the dataset "mental_health.csv"

-Make sure the dataset contains all required columns like: depression, anxiety, isolation, academic_pressure, cgpa etc.

 ## 🚀 How to Run the Project in Google Colab

 Follow these steps to run each milestone of the project in Google Colab.

 ---
-Step 2: Open Google Colab
+Step 1: Open Google Colab

 Go to [https://colab.research.google.com](https://colab.research.google.com) and sign in with your Google account.

 ---
-Step 3: Clone the Repository
+Step 2: Clone the Repository

 In a new Colab notebook, run the following cell to clone this repository: